 Aerie's Wildland Fire Response Division provides emergency medical care on active fires and all-hazard incidents throughout Montana and Idaho.
 We are experienced EMTs and paramedics actively working in EMS systems that see lots of patients.
 We are all Fireline qualified and have extra training in wilderness skills to properly manage patients in the unique, austere environments in which we operate.
 We are on call throughout fire season, ready to meet the needs of emergency managers and provide care at incident command posts.
 With years of experience fighting fire for Missoula Fire Department and responding to wildland fires around the country, as well as providing care in the EMS system, Randy Okon, Chad Kidd and Dave Farmer lead Aerie's Wildland Fire team.
 These three professionals also train Aerie students to respond to wildland fires.

-Aerie’s Wildland Fire Training Division prepares our Semester in Wilderness Medicine students for entry-level wildland fire positions - Fireline EMT and Firefighter Type 2.
+Aerie’s Wildland Fire Training Division prepares our Semester in Wilderness Medicine students and others for entry-level wildland fire positions - Fireline EMT and Firefighter Type 2.
 Fireline EMS positions are unique in the wildland fire service because they are often asked to operate more independently than most entry-level fire positions.
 We acknowledge the unique risk this poses and have built a program exceeding national standards.

-Fire training coursework completed during each of Aerie's three Semesters includes the following:
+Fire training coursework includes the following:

 - Introduction to Incident Command System (ICS-100)

 - National Incident Management System: An Introduction (IS-700)